Here at Terranaut Club…

 To achieve our mission of encouraging disadvantaged and underrepresented girls to pursue STEM careers and become environmental leaders in their own communities, our programs are highly subsidized and offered either at a free or pay-what-you-can rate.

 We welcome girls and gender minorities into 3 program options:

 - Advanced (ages 15-18)

 Plus, our earn-your-way-back initiative encourages participants to complete a STEM or environmental leadership activity in their school or community to be able to return for another one of our programs!

-Our 🇨🇦 Canadian 🇨🇦 programs are currently offered in 4 communities across Nova Scotia: the Annapolis Valley, Lunenburg, Halifax, and Bon Portage Island.
+Our 🇨🇦 Canadian 🇨🇦 in-person programs are currently offered in 4 communities across Nova Scotia: the Annapolis Valley, Lunenburg, Halifax, and Bon Portage Island.
 However, we’re always looking to expand our reach to new communities, and welcome potential collaborators or sponsors!

 So how can you take part?
 Participants must be nominated for our in-person Summer STEM Series by an adult that knows them well, and preference is given to girls who come from financially underprivileged backgrounds and/or underrepresented ethnic backgrounds (African-Canadian, Indigenous, Hispanic/Latina).